The SafetyPro Podcast

 Pro Tip: Building Backward

 • Encourages a Different Recall Method: Asking an interviewee to recall the events of an incident in reverse order can help stimulate a different recall method.
-Typically, people tend to recall events in the order they happened.
-However, asking them to recall events in reverse order can encourage them to think more deeply about the incident and may bring to light details they may have forgotten or missed when remembering events chronologically.
+Typically, people tend to remember events in the order they happened.
+However, asking them to recall events in reverse order can encourage them to think more deeply about the incident.
+It may highlight details they may have forgotten or missed when remembering events chronologically.

 • It helps to Identify Inaccuracies or Discrepancies in the Interviewee's Account: Recalling events in reverse order can help interviewers identify inaccuracies or discrepancies in the interviewee's account of the incident.
 If an interviewee's account changes or becomes unclear when recalling the events in reverse order, it may indicate that they are not being truthful or that their recollection of events is inaccurate.

-• Reduces the Impact of Preconceptions and Expectations: Recalling events in reverse order can help reduce the impact of preconceptions or expectations that interviewees may have about the incident.
-Interviewees may have biases or assumptions about the sequence of events, and asking them to recall events in reverse order can help to mitigate these biases and ensure that the account is more accurate.
+• Reduces the Impact of Preconceptions and Expectations: Recalling events in reverse order can help reduce the impact of interviewees' preconceptions or expectations about the incident.
+Interviewees may have biases or assumptions about the sequence of events, and asking them to recall events in reverse order can help mitigate these biases and ensure that the account is more accurate.

 It is essential to remember that conducting a cognitive interview for workplace incidents requires proper training and preparation.
-Interviewers need to understand the cognitive processes involved in memory and the various techniques used in cognitive interviewing to ensure that the interview is effective and accurate.
+Interviewers must understand the mental processes involved in memory and the various techniques used in cognitive interviewing to ensure the interview is adequate and accurate.

 Tips for Interview Success